ozten/exquisite-corpse-50/README.md

 6. Deploy for public access

+## AI

+This code was written with Claude 3.5 Sonnet.
+Claude vision was used to look at each drawing and to write an image generation prompt for Flux.
+The ai paintings were generated with fal.ai flux-lora-canny model.

 ## Resize

     for file in *.jpeg; do sips -z 1568 1200 "$file" --out "../preview/${file}"; done

+## Create Prompts

+    ts-node src/ExquisiteCorpseAnalyzer.ts --dir ./prompts2/ ./preview/

+## Let AI paint our drawings

+    ts-node src/generatePaintedVersionFluxLoraCanny.ts --batch ./preview ./prompts2

+## Generate web UI config

+    ts-node src/generateSlideConfig.ts ./preview/ ./prompts2 ./ai_paintings